 Here are a few tips when using a router.

+Firstly, choose your router type.
+Depending on the size of your project, you may use a plunge router or a fixed base router.
 Secondly, select the right router bits to use with your chosen router.
 Router bits are fun to work with!
 They come in different shapes and sizes, serve different purposes, and have different decorative designs to choose from.

 The most commonly used router bits for rounding wood edges: